PPTArena: A Benchmark for PowerPoint Editing: Related Work

-\mypar{Presentation editing.} Agentic presentation pipelines blend planning, content synthesis, and low-level manipulation.
+\textbf{Presentation editing.} Agentic presentation pipelines blend planning, content synthesis, and low-level manipulation.
 A line of work explores combinations of generation and refinement, yet each reports brittleness in object targeting, template bias, or cascading errors~\cite{ge2025autopresentdesigningstructuredvisuals,pptagent2025,jung2025talkslideslanguagedrivenagents,docrefine2025,autoslides2025}.
-Other works highlight the cost of over-reliance on generic templates~\cite{jung2025talkslideslanguagedrivenagents}.
+Other work highlights the cost of over-reliance on generic templates~\cite{jung2025talkslideslanguagedrivenagents}.
 Comparative studies confirm API-driven execution outperforms GUI-based approaches for fine-grained control~\cite{apivsgui2025,agenticvideoediting2025}, motivating PPTArena's XML-level enforcement and pixel-grounded targets.